14 days of exhibits. Updated every second Thursday.

 112 Science Place 306-966-4399

-PERMANENT EXHIBIT A joint effort of the University of Saskatchewan’s Department of Biology and Geological Sciences, this museum examines the evolution of Earth and the life on it throughout geological time.
+PERMANENT EXHIBIT A joint effort of the University of Saskatchewan’s Departments of Biology and Geological Sciences, this museum examines the evolution of life on Earth throughout geological time.

 Ukrainian Museum of Canada